NNClaw/Leave-Me-Alone-2D/README.md

 ***Features in development or planed to be developed***

 * Enemy feature;
+* Player's ability to shove obstacles and implementing those obstacles
 * UI;
 * Gameplay bonuses;
 * Visual redevelopment (current assets are maily used for testing).